fb

 Legal permanent residents eligible to naturalize by country of birth.

-Among all green card holders in 2022, those who were eligible to become U.S. citizens were born in almost every country of the world.
+Among all green card holders in 2024, those who were eligible to become U.S. citizens were born in almost every country of the world.
 But Mexico remains the #1 birth country (not surprising given that country’s extensive shared border with Texas, Arizona, California, and New Mexico).
-It is followed by China, the Philippines, Cuba, and the Dominican Republic.
+It is followed by China, the Dominican Republic, Cuba, and the Philippines.

 El Salvador 220,000 220,000 220,000 220,000 220,000